What Does the Phoenix Suns' Starting 5 Lineup Look Like?

 Phoenix Suns Starting 5 FAQs

-The Suns' 6th man this year will be Grayson Allen, who has been one of the most consistent players on both sides of the ball since coming off the bench.
+The Suns' 6th man this year is Grayson Allen, who has been one of the most consistent players on both sides of the ball since coming off the bench.
+Allen is averaging 10.4 points and 3.0 rebounds per game.

 The best Suns players of all time include the likes of Paul Westphal, Grant Hill, Steve Nash, Jason Kidd, Charles Barkley, Paul Westphal, Charlie Scott, Connie Hawkins and Gus Johnson.